vinicius-masiero/proffy/README.md

 # proffy

-A project using React, NodeJS and TypeScript while I'm studying this tecnologies.
+A project using ReactJS, NodeJS and TypeScript while I'm studying this tecnologies.
 https://vinicius-masiero.github.io/proffy/